caddyserver/caddy/README.md

 **We recommend that all users do our [Getting Started](https://caddyserver.com/docs/getting-started) guide to become familiar with using Caddy.**

-If you've only got a few minutes, [the website has several quick-start tutorials](https://caddyserver.com/docs/quick-starts) to choose from!
+If you've only got a minute, [the website has several quick-start tutorials](https://caddyserver.com/docs/quick-starts) to choose from!
 However, after finishing a quick-start tutorial, please read more documentation to understand how the software works. 🙂